ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-symptom semantics described in Section 4.2 and service and network relationships with 'ietf-network-anomaly-service-topology' YANG module in Section 4.3. "hostname" in "vpn-node-termination" grouping of 'ietf-network-anomaly-service-topology' YANG module maps to "node-ref" in " node-ref " grouping respectively the "vpn-id" in the "vpn-service" list of the "vpn-service" grouping maps to the "service-instance" leaf-list of the "incident-info" grouping in 'ietf-incident' YANG module.
+symptom semantics described in Section 4.2 and service and network relationships with 'ietf-network-anomaly-service-topology' YANG module in Section 4.3. "hostname" in "vpn-node-termination" grouping of 'ietf-network-anomaly-service-topology' YANG module maps to "node-ref" in "node-ref" grouping respectively the "vpn-id" in the "vpn-service" list of the "vpn-service" grouping maps to the "service-instance" leaf-list of the "incident-info" grouping in 'ietf-incident' YANG module.
 Thus, preserving the mapping between relevant-state notification id, service id and hostname in the network where the outlier was detected.